 Samsung Electronics took over Chinese brand Xiaomi to become the world’s second-largest vendor of wearable devices in the first quarter of the year, a report has shown, on the back of its wireless earbuds sales.

-At third place, Xiaomi was the only company among the top five brands to suffer an on-year decline in its wearable devices sales.
+In third place, Xiaomi was the only company among the top five brands to suffer an on-year decline in the sales of its wearable devices.

-Xiaomi’s market share dropped to 9.7 percent from 13.3 percent from a year ago after its wearable shipments slipped 1.8 percent on-year to 10.2 million units, Yonhap news agency reported, quoting from the report.
+Xiaomi’s market share dropped to 9.7 percent from 13.3 percent a year ago after its wearable shipments slipped 1.8 percent on year to 10.2 million units, Yonhap news agency reported, quoting from the report.

 Samsung shipped 11.8 million units of wearable products in the January-March period, up 35.7 percent from a year earlier.